phouse512/blog/_posts/2017-02-14-hosting-and-deploying-node.markdown

 Ever since Node came into the world about 7+ years ago, an increasing number of web applications are hosted and run in some capacity with it.
 There are dozens of tutorials and examples to help you get an [express][express] server running on your local machine.
-If you want to use webpack to bundle your [es6][es6] code, it's equally as easy to find example configuration files to get up and running.
+Other frameworks like [meteor][meteor] can also get real-time server-client interactions right out of the box.

 Today we're going to look at getting these Node web applications up and running on a remote Ubuntu server.
 We'll look at setting up your server to run your